integrii/flaggy/README.md

 // Create the subcommand
 subcommand := flaggy.NewSubcommand("subcommandExample")

-//  a flag to the subcommand
-subcommand.String(&stringFlag, "f", "flag", "A test string flag")
+// Add a flag to the subcommand subcommand.String(&stringFlag, "f", "flag", "A test string flag")

 //  the subcommand to the parser at position 1